-In the context of this eco(nto)logical/more-than-human (re)discovery of the world, not prevented precisely by anthropomorphism but rather fostered by its conscious and critical employment, the artistic work whatever it may be emerges in its relationality and in its not-only-or more-than-humanity: It is gaze and gazing, it is active looking, and "the painter's supreme art would then consist in representing those views that give the world a strange power to act" (Serres, 2015a, p.
+In the context of this eco(nto)logical/more-than-human (re)discovery of the world, not prevented precisely by anthropomorphism but rather fostered by its conscious and critical employment, the artistic work whatever it may be emerges in its relationality and in its not-only-or more-than-humanity: it is gaze and gazing, it is active looking, and "l'art supreme du peintre consiste à faire voire ces visions qui donnent au monde un pouvoir étrange d'action" (Serres, 2014, p.
+11) ("the painter's supreme art would then consist in representing those views that give the world a strange power to act") (Serres, 2015, p.
 11).

-The Serresian "detachment" from anthropocentric humanist humanism and its consideration of the artistic process, object, and work is therefore precisely broad.
-If, (even) via anthropomorphism, it comes to light that ultimately it is relation that creates the being that is relation, that, as Serres repeatedly points out and emphasizes, everything, albeit with different graduality, processes information (receives, emits, preserves, transmits information-in the broad sense of novelty-), and therefore nonhumans are producers of meaning and "subjects" of ethics, aesthetics, politics etc.; this implies in a negative sense that art practices are not manipulations and transformations of a passive matter so to speak, works of art are not objects nor do they merely reflect the world, and art is neither human expression nor external representation or projection of contents of the human mind.
-And vice versa in an affirmative sense it implies that art practices are with and for the more-than-human world, co-operations of the artist with nonhuman agents, and processes that feed on the layering,
+The Serresian "detachment" from anthropocentric humanism and its consideration of the artistic process, object, and work is therefore precisely broad.
+Serres emphasizes that (even) via anthropomorphism, it comes to light that ultimately it is relationality that creates the being that is relation, that everything, albeit with different graduality, processes information (receives, emits, preserves, transmits information-in the broad sense of novelty), and therefore nonhumans are producers of meaning and "subjects" of ethics, aesthetics, politics, etc. All this implies in a negative sense that art practices are not manipulations and transformations of a passive matter so to speak, works of art are not objects nor do they merely reflect the world, and art is neither human expression nor external representation or projection of contents of the human mind.
+And vice versa in an affirmative sense it implies that art practices are with and for the more-than-human world, are cooperations of the artist with nonhuman agents, and processes that feed on the layering, contaminating, and joining of multiplicities in relation; and therefore it also implies that the work of art is active, relational, and more-than-human, and thus on the whole that art, to use Hayden Lorimer's (2005) term, is more-than-representational.
+And as such it is relational/catalyzing virtuous relationships with and for the more-than-human world.